sw-yx/fsa-data-structures-checkpoint/README.md

 ### Submitting your Code

+1. `git add -A`
+2. `git commit -m 'submission for deadline'`
+3. `git push`
-Zip your project directory and email it to the Fullstack instructors at instructors+assessment@fullstackacademy.com.
+2. Zip your project directory and email it to the Fullstack instructors at instructors+assessment@fullstackacademy.com.